DanielMevs/Dates-and-Time-in-Python/README.md

 ![image](https://user-images.githubusercontent.com/25753853/112043146-bcef2100-8b1e-11eb-8b55-675e41d2fb8e.png)

-Other ways of creating datetime instances involve third party packages like dateparser (see *Development Setup* for more details).
+Other ways of creating datetime instances involve third party packages like dateparser (see *Setting up your dev environment* for more details).
 Dateparser is a library which allows you to provide natural language inputs.
 The follwoing is an example.

 ![image](https://user-images.githubusercontent.com/25753853/112047833-23c30900-8b24-11eb-9f5f-81b836d25cbb.png)